MuminBashir/Pegoin---Chat-Web-Application/README.md

 6. Enter any password.
 7. Login and have fun using the web-app.

-data.txt is a txt file that stores your username to transfer it to server later. it keeps chaging as more users join.
+data.txt is a txt file that stores your username to transfer it to server later.
+It keeps chaging as more users join.
 You can upgrade it using any database (eg. MongoDb)